Lab-Brat/labbrat.net/content/blog/gsoc2023/application.md

 * You want to contribute to open source projects.
 * You want to lean how to communicate with open source communities.
 * You want a pretty thing on your resume.
-* You want to network with young ambitious tech people.
+* You want to network with fellow tech people.

 It's not for you if:
 * You want to get paid well.